yangcao77/odo-fork/docs/IDP-YAML.md

     env: # As below

+    volumeMappings: #  Optional: ability to map paths in the container to persistent volume paths
+    - volumeName: idp-data-volume
+      containerPath: /some/path/idp-data
+    # Map a directory for the build job to be able to copy the .war file

     kubernetes: # Values only used for Kube deployments

       # TODO: Are there other Kube resource parameters we need to include here? securityContext? (cluster) role bindings?